 Another legend maintained that the rock was the biblical Stone of Jacob, or Jacob’s Pillow.
 The Book of Genesis claimed the Israelite patriarch awoke from a vision in his sleep and chronicled his dream unto a stone, which the Prophet Jeremiah purportedly transported to Ireland.

-Another myth claims the Blarney Stone was found in the Middle East during the Crusades and was the Stone of Ezel, where David hid from his father Saul, the king of Israel, who tried to kill him.
+Another myth claims the Blarney Stone was found in the Middle East during the Crusades and was the Stone of Ezel, where David hid from his predecessor Saul, the king of Israel, who tried to kill him.
 Others claim it was the same stone Moses struck to produce water for his thirsty companions during the exodus from Egypt.

 And yet another folklore account suggested that the stone was a piece of the legendary Scottish Stone of Scone, used for centuries as the coronation stone for Scottish kings.